 Sensitivity = P(signal | shift) = P(true positive) = 1 – P(false negative)

+For example, the specificity of the Anhøj rules in a run chart with 11 data points may be calculated from figure 3 as the proportion enclosed by the red box, which is 974 / 1024 = 0.9512.
+The sensitivity may be obtained from a similar matrix (not shown) including a shift as the proportion being outside the box.
+With a shift of 0.8 SD, the sensitivity is 0.3493 (Table 1).

 However, we usually seek to answer the opposite question: what is the likelihood that a positive or negative test actually represents the condition being tested for?
 Likelihood ratios (LR) do this: